Oğuzhan Matur

-Oğuzhan Matur (born 17 August 1999) is a German professional footballer who plays as a left-back for Turkish side Adanaspor, on loan from Süper Lig side Hatayspor.
+Oğuzhan Matur (born 17 August 1999) is a German professional footballer who plays as a left-back for Turkish TFF 1.
+Lig club Muğlaspor.

 Career

 Matur began his senior career with his local club Viktoria Berlin, and shortly after moved to Optik Rathenow on 12 July 2018.
 On 13 July 2020, he transferred to Tennis Borussia for a season.
 On 24 August 2021, he moved to the TFF Second League in Turkey with Zonguldak Kömürspor on a 2-year contract.
 On 26 June 2023, he transferred to the Süper Lig club on a 3-year contract.

 Personal life

 Born in Berlin, Germany, Matur is of Turkish descent.
 He lost 31 relatives during the 2023 Turkey–Syria earthquakes, and made public statements thanking the miners who were digging out survivors.